RealtyOffer/realty-offer-frontend/src/pages/agents.md

   RealtyOffer™ will connect you with serious clients.
 Instead of spending thousands of dollars on wasted real estate leads, agents will have the opportunity to simply bid for their next client.

-  The bidding works two ways: choose to discount your commission for a sale, or offer part of your commission for a purchase – the amount is up to you.
+  The bidding works two ways: agents can choose to discount their commission for a sale or offer part of their commission as a contribution toward client closings costs on a purchase – the amount offered is up to the agent.
 sectionTwoHeading: Here's how it works
 sectionTwoSteps:
-  - heading: Client Creates Listing
+  - heading: Client Creates Lead
     image: /img/agents-how-it-works-1.png
     content: >-
-      A buyer/seller completes a short form, answering questions about their home, or the home they are looking to purchase
+      A buyer/seller completes a short form, answering questions about their home, or criteria for the home they are looking to purchase.
   - heading: Local Agents Are Notified
     image: /img/agents-how-it-works-2.png
     content: >-